How to Work Out if You Have Usable Equity in Your Home

 Useable equity is the amount of equity you have in your home that you can use to access further credit.

-"To work out your usable equity determine the value of your property x.8% = then minus your mortgage from it.
+To work out your usable equity, take the value of your property then multiply by 0.8, then minus your mortgage from it.

 For example, using the same figures as above, with a property value of $1,000,000 x 0.8 = $800,000.
 Now subtract the lending sum of $300,000 = a total of $500,000 available to leverage.